gardener/documentation/website/documentation/guides/applications/service-access/_index.md

 ...
 ```

-A service of type `NodePort` is a ClusterIP service with an additional capability: it is reachable at the IP address
-of the node as well as at the assigned cluster IP on the services network.
+A service of type `NodePort` is a `ClusterIP` service with an additional capability: it is reachable at the IP address of the node as well as at the assigned cluster IP on the services network.
-The way this is accomplished is pretty straightforward: when Kubernetes creates a NodePort service kube-proxy allocates
+The way this is accomplished is pretty straightforward: when Kubernetes creates a `NodePort` service kube-proxy allocates
-a port in the range 30000–32767 and opens this port on every node (thus the name “NodePort”).
+a port in the range 30000-32767 and opens this port on every node (thus the name "NodePort").
-Connections to this port are forwarded to the service’s cluster IP.
-If we create the service above and run
-`kubectl get svc <your-service>`, we can see the NodePort that has been allocated for it.
+Connections to this port are forwarded to the service's cluster IP.
+If we create the service above and run `kubectl get svc <your-service>`, we can see the `NodePort` that has been allocated for it.

 Note that in the in following example, in addition to port 80, port **32521** has been opened as well on the node, in contrast to
-the output of "ClusterIP" case where only port 80 is opened.
+the output of the `ClusterIP` case where only port 80 is opened.

 ```bash
 $ kubectl get svc nginx-svc